j00sebox/RadRenderer/README.md

 ## How it Works

 1. Creates triangles based off the data from the .obj file.
-2. Applies transformations to object
+2. Applies model and view transformations to object
 3. Does all necessary clipping
 4. Performs a perpective projection on all vertices
+5. Does back face culling of triangles
-6. Rasterizes each triangle from back to front using an edge function
+6. Rasterizes each triangle using an edge function to figure out what pixels are in the triangle
 7. Determines if pixels should be drawn using a depth buffer
 8. Writes pixels to a frame buffer that is displayed by SFML